20 May, 2012

 By Dina Eliash Robinson

 Water—clean, uncontaminated and fit to drink—is the world’s most precious, and increasingly scarce commodity.
 As the planet heats up and its population grows, we’re in danger of running out of this resource, upon which depends the survival of our entire ecosystem.
-To prevent us from sliding into a bleak “Mad Max” world, we must become super-smart in water use and conservation.
+To prevent us from sliding into a bleak “Mad Max” world, we must become super-smart in water use, management and conservation.

-With the following Smart Water Management Tips, the Free Range Club is kicking off a friendly competition of ideas and practices that could help improve the ways we treat, recycle and purify H2O in our households, industries and public utilities.
+With the following Smart Water Management Practices Tips, the Free Range Club is kicking off a friendly competition of ideas and practices that could help improve the ways we treat, recycle and purify H2O in our households, industries and public utilities.
 Top three winners of this competition will be rewarded with copies of our own Kitchen Shrink’s (a.k.a.
 Catharine Kaufman) latest (and delightfully illustrated), children’s book, featured on this site: “Joleen – The Adventures of a Junkfood Queen.”

 • Buy Only Produce You Plan to Use Soon: